 (i) Specify where and what make-ready work will be performed.

 (ii) Set a date for completion of make-ready work that is no later than 60 days after the notice is sent.
-For good cause shown, the owner may extend completion of the make-ready work by an additional 15 days.
+If the owner has agreed to replace a pole, the date set for completion shall be set on a nondiscriminatory basis with all other work scheduled by the owner, including other make-ready work.
+For good cause shown or mutual agreement, the owner may extend completion of the make-ready work following notice to the requester.
+The owner shall not be held responsible for violation of any rules (including, but not limited to, WAC 480-100-133 and 480-100-148) because of its responsibilities to complete make-ready work.
+Delays in other work caused by make-ready work shall be considered and excluded from any service quality or similar program ordered by the Commission.

 (iii) State that any occupant with an existing attachment may modify that attachment consistent with the specified make-ready work before the date set for completion of that work.
+The owner can require an occupant to modify an existing attachment if the owner does not have employees that are qualified to modify the attachment.
+Should the occupant fail to modify the attachment, the owner may remove the attachment and shall not be liable for any damage or loss to the occupant and recover the costs of such work from the occupant.

-(iv) State that the owner may assert its right to 15 additional days to complete the make-ready work.
+(iv) State that the owner may assert its right to additional days to complete the make-ready work when such additional days are necessary in order to allow the make-ready work to be completed on a non-discriminatory basis, to obtain necessary materials or to allow the owner to respond to emergencies, storms or other natural disasters or outages.
+The owner shall inform the requester of the number of additional days needed as provided in WAC 480-100-108.

-(v) State that if make-ready work is not completed by the completion date set by the owner (or 15 days later if the owner has asserted its right to 15 additional days), the requester, after giving reasonable notice to the owner, may hire a contractor from the list of contractors the owner has authorized to work on its poles to complete the specified make-ready work within the communications space.
+(v) State that if make-ready work is not completed by the completion date set by the owner (or later if the owner has asserted its right to additional days), the requester, after giving reasonable notice to the owner, may hire a contractor from the list of contractors the owner has authorized to work on its poles to complete the specified make-ready work within the communications space.